crawl/crawl/crawl-ref/docs/quickstart.md

 last very long (sorry, but it's true).

 Next you are given menus of species and backgrounds from which to choose.
-A hill orc, minotaur or troll Fighter is a good bet.
+A mountain dwarf, minotaur or troll Fighter is a good bet.
 Elves are quite fragile, humans are pretty average at everything, and the weirder species are mostly too tricky for beginning players.
 Finally, you may be given a choice of weapons.
 I suggest an axe (axes are fun).

 Now you are in the game.
 The game screen has three parts:

  - the Map takes up the upper left part of the screen.
-In its very centre is the `@` sign which represents You.
-The coloured parts of the Map are the parts you can see, while places which you have visited before but cannot currently see are shown in grey.
+In its very centre is the `@` sign (or player doll tile) which represents You.
+The bright parts of the Map are the parts you can see, while places which you have visited before but cannot currently see are darkened.
  - the Message box is the large part of the screen below the map.
 It describes events as they happen and asks you questions from time to time.
  - the Stats area (to the right of the Map) contains various indicators of